chefnfoodie/Neighbourhood-map-project/README.md

 ####Part 1: On the initial rendering of the page
 * Open the index.html on a browser window.
 * The page loads with a search box initialized for the city Vancouver, BC, Canada, and the map is loaded.
 * The markers are loaded for the location Vancouver and the surrounding places based on the result from weather api .
-On clicking over a marker it bounces and displays an infowindow that gives the coordinates and current weather of that place.
-On clicking a marker it animates with a bounce and has to be clicked again to toggle back to its stable state.
+The green marker corresponds to the search place, the blue markers to place colder than the searchplace and the red ones to the warmer places.On clicking over a marker it bounces and displays an infowindow that gives the coordinates and current weather of that place.
+On clicking a marker it animates with a bounce and stops bouncing after 5 seconds.
 * Use 'quick filter' as an alternate to list view, wherein on selecting the place, its appropriate bouncing marker is displayed along with its infowindow.
-* Use list view box is displayed on the right side featuring a scrollable info of all the locations with respect to their coordinates and weather.
+* Use list view box is displayed on the right side featuring a scrollable list of all the locations.
 On clicking a place, its appropriate marker alone bounces displaying its infowindow.

 ####Part 2: Instructions to run